CozyCable/CozyCable/README.md

 ### It's nice to meet you!

-I am a computer science student with a focus in Java and Python programming.
+I am a computer science student with a focus on front-end development.